MarchandMD/MarchandMD.github.io/_posts/2021-12-17-Routing-In-Rails.md

 The HTTP verb is `GET`.
 Where does the address come from?

 Yep: the address bar.

+The website you typed is the address.
+That's the location.

+So the verb is `GET` and the address is in the address bar.

+So now the browser has ([most of](https://gavilan.blog/2019/01/03/anatomy-of-an-http-request/)) what it needs to make an HTTP request.

+Hitting enter tells the browser to `GET` the "address".

+Simple enough, right?

+Well yeah.
+However, we're going to follow that HTTP request.
+We're going to pretend it's moving super slow and that we as humans can watch it move from the browser then over the magic of WIFI or an ethernet cable to the internet, and through all kinds of "traffic" to a server where the "address" is.

+So let's now pretend we've arrived at the address.
+And the address just happens to be the Rails application I'm building!
+Let's keep watching the request....

 #### section 2
 Now that a valid HTTP request has arrived, Rails will "look" at the pattern of the address as well as the HTTP verb of `GET`.
 Essentially, the application will go into the `/config/routes.rb` file and look for some hard code that has been typed by the developer.
 In this example, in the `/config/routes.rb` file the Rails app will find this line of code: